What defines a Mentee?

 What to look for in a mentor:

-We ask that you seriously consider the benefit and role of a mentor for your current professional circumstances and future aspirations.
-You may meet with your mentor in person or via video conferencing, phone calls, and email.
+Take time to seriously consider the benefit and role of a Mentor for your current professional circumstances and future aspirations.
+You may meet with your Mentor in person or via video conferencing, phone calls, and email.